I'm Roger Hedgecock in for Rush today and tomorrow.

 And when Johnny Sutton says that these agents lied and covered up, it's just not true.

-The memo from Department of Homeland Security says if one of them was guilty for not filing a a written report, all nine of them, including the two supervisors, were guilty of the same thing.
+The memo from the Department of Homeland Security says if one of them was guilty for not filing a written report, all nine of them, including the two supervisors, were guilty of the same thing.

-Jerry Corsey with us from Washington.
+Jerry Corsi with us from Washington.

 They knew the drug dealer was running away.